 To be held by the most meritorious crew

-"The Walker family crest" engraved on the cup, a right arm grasping a green lizard, is quite different from that of HMS Walker on the right.
+"The Walker family crest" engraved on the cup, a right arm grasping a green lizard, is quite different from that of HMS Walker, on the "boat badge" to the right.
 Walker

 is a very common name and five baronetcies have been created for